A luminous and young galaxy at z=12.33 revealed by a JWST/MIRI detection of H{\alpha} and [OIII]: Photoionization and line emissivity models

 \section{Photoionization and line emissivity models}

-The photoionization models presented in Figure \ref{fig:MZR}, showing the ratio between [OIII]5007\AA\ and H$\beta$ and between [NII]6583\AA\ and H$\alpha$ are taken from ref.\cite{Nakajima2022b} and were calculated using the spectral synthesis code, {\sc cloudy}\cite{Ferland2017}, and assuming the stellar population models from BPASS with a Kroupa\cite{} IMF with a high-mass cut of $300\,\rm M_\odot$.
+The photoionization models presented in Fig. \ref{fig:MZR}, showing the ratio between [OIII]5007\AA\ and H$\beta$ and between [NII]6583\AA\ and H$\alpha$, are taken from ref.\cite{Nakajima2022b}.
+They were calculated using the spectral synthesis code, {\sc cloudy}\cite{Ferland2017}, and assuming the stellar population models from BPASS, including binaries systems, with a Kroupa\cite{} IMF with an upper mass cut of $300\,\rm M_\odot$ (although similar results are obtained for $M_{\rm up}=100\,\rm M_\odot$).
 In these models, the ionization parameter, defined as the ratio between the hydrogen-ionizing photons and the number density of hydrogen atoms, was varied from -3.5 to -1.0, while the gas electron density was fixed to $10^3\rm\,cm^{-3}$.
-As seen in Figure \ref{fig:MZR}, the [OIII]5007\AA-to-H$\beta$ line ratio of GHZ2 is reproduced only by models with high ionization parameter above -2.0 (in the case of $Z\approx0.1-0.2\,Z_\odot)$.
-At the lowest metallicities, the models predictions lie below the inferred value and would require harder ionizing radiation to explain the observational constraints.
+As seen in Fig. \ref{fig:MZR}, the [OIII]5007\AA-to-H$\beta$ line ratio of GHZ2 is reproduced only by models with high ionization parameter above -2.0 (in the case of $Z\approx0.1-0.2\,Z_\odot)$.
+At lower metallicities ($Z\lesssim0.05\,Z_\odot$), the models predictions lie below the inferred value and would require harder ionizing radiation to explain the observational constraints.
 For instance, AGN-driven models show higher [OIII]5007\AA-to-H$\beta$ ratios (by $\sim0.3\,$dex), when compared with the stellar-driven models at fixed metallicity\cite{Nakajima2022b}.

-On the other hand, the predicted line ratios between the two transitions of the double-ionized oxygen ([OIII]5007\AA\ and [OIII]$88\micron$) shown in Figure \ref{fig:ALMA_constraints} were generated using the PyNeb getEmissivity package\cite{Luridiana2015}, with the default atomic data.
-The ratio was calculated for different values of electron density and temperature ranging from $\log(n_e\rm[cm^{-3}])=0-10$ and $\log(T_e\rm[K])=3.6-4.6$.
+On the other hand, the predicted line ratios between the two transitions of the double-ionized oxygen ([OIII]5007\AA\ and [OIII]$88\micron$) shown in Fig. \ref{fig:ALMA_constraints} were generated using the PyNeb getEmissivity package\cite{Luridiana2015}, with the default atomic data.
+The ratio was calculated for different values of electron density and temperature ranging from $\log(n_e\rm[cm^{-3}])=0-10$ and $\log(T_e\rm[K])=3.7-4.5$.
 As can be seen in the figure, the ratio is highly sensitive to electron density with a milder dependency on electron temperature (given the significant different energy levels of the two transitions), but independent of metallicity since both transitions arise from the same ion.